 You can purchase the local Sim card at the airport or any store that deals with phone Sim cards.
-Regarding international roaming we recommend you to contact your local service providers as it is not widely accessible in Myanmar.
+Regarding international roaming we recommend you contact your local service providers as it is not widely accessible in Myanmar.
 You can make international calls from major hotels, however, the charges may be high.

-The major form of transportation are taxis in the cities and the price may be high so it would be good to negotiate the price before hiring a taxi.
+The major form of transportation is taxis in the cities and the price may be high so it would be good to negotiate the price before hiring a taxi.
 The price, however, depends on the distance that you travel, for instance, the cost from Yangon airport to the city center may cost around 5000 MMK.

 A train is also an option available in Myanmar and the price is comparatively less than taxis.
-You can enjoy the view of suburbs from the train, however, the routes are limited.
+You can enjoy the view of the suburbs from the train, however, the routes are limited.

 Ferries are another option to travel in some areas.
-You may have to pay higher amount but will be provided with a comfortable seat
+You may have to pay a higher amount but will be provided with a comfortable seat

 Motorbike taxis are also an option of transport in some areas and are the most common method to travel.
 Travel by motorbike is not covered under insurance and we do not suggest it as it may not be a safe mode of transport.

-Best months are January, February, September, October, November, and December.
+The best months are January, February, September, October, November, and December.

-Burma has a very old history, however, talking about the later development archaeological sites are still found in Burma.
+Burma has a very old history, however, talking about later development archaeological sites are still found in Burma.
 Traditional lifestyle can still be seen in Burma and the ethnic groups still follow a lifestyle that is compared to their ancestors.